kyma-project/eventing-manager/docs/user/evnt-event-names.md

 If an event name contains prohibited characters, the Eventing Publisher Proxy removes these characters and uses the cleaned name for internal processing and routing.
 For example, if an event type is `order.payment*success.v1`, the Eventing module cleans it to `order.paymentsuccess.v1`.

+> [!TIP]
+> To check the Subscription's cleaned event type, run: `kubectl get subscriptions {SUBSCRIPTION_NAME} -o=jsonpath="{.status.types}"`

-This cleanup modification is an abstract process.
-You can publish events and create subscriptions using the original event names (with prohibited characters).
+This cleanup happens internally; you can still publish and subscribe using the original event names (with prohibited characters).
 However, the Eventing module processes the cleaned version.

 > [!WARNING]
 > This can lead to a naming collision if two different original event names clean up to the same internal name.
 For example, both `system>prod` and `systemprod` become `systemprod`.
 While this does not result in an error, a naming collision can cause subscribers to receive irrelevant events or miss expected events.
 For details, see [Troubleshooting: Subscriber receives irrelevant events](./troubleshooting/evnt-03-type-collision.md).